GoogleCloudPlatform/emblem/website/README.md

  - Your Firebase API key
  - Your Firebase Auth domain

+You can determine these values by vising the
+[Identity Providers page](https://console.cloud.google.com/customer-identity/providers) and clicking on the `Application Setup Details` button.

 Congratulations!
 You are now ready to run the Emblem web app.

 ## Running